rgrannell1/kea/issues.md

 ### Bugs:

 - [ ] #3 testthat issue: expect_equal(xSplit('.', 'ab'), c('a', 'b'))
-- [ ] #9 several benchmarks will throw errors; for example xArity has type function -> int, but it will be given a collection.
+- [ ] #9 several benchmarks will throw errors; for example xArityOf has type function -> int, but it will be given a collection.
 This needs to be fixed eventually. incorrect types are allowed.
 - [ ] #25 check that functions that should return [A](0) do return such a value.
 - [ ] #28 implement autopartial, in a completely reliable way.